 This is probably the worst combination because the flights from Europe tend to land a little later in the morning than the US flights and therefore you don’t have as much time as if it was the other way around.
 It also depends a bit who you are flying with as the WOW air flights usually leave earlier than Icelandair for example.
 All you might have time for in that case is taking a taxi to the nearby Keflavík for some good food and maybe a visit to some museums.
 Or if the flight times allow for it, a visit to the Blue Lagoon.

 General advice on making the most of your short stopover

-If you spend a little bit more and do private tours and transfers you can usually see more because it eliminates dead time that you spend on waiting for things like the Flybus or other passengers that might be more interested in something than you are.
+If you spend a little bit more and do private tours and transfers you can usually see more because it eliminates dead time that you spend on waiting for things like an airport transfer or other passengers that might be more interested in something other than you are.
 Renting a car is also a great way to control your time better but then you lose the valuable information a guide can provide.
 To counterbalance the cost, and because you’re not going to be spending a lot of time there anyway, you could save on accommodation by booking hostels or smaller guesthouses with limited amenities but better prices.

-It also helps to have a local that knows how things works and what is possible to help you with arranging and booking things.
+It also helps to have a local that knows how things work and what is possible to help you with arranging and booking things.
 Especially when it comes to timings and distances.
 Like myself for example or any reliable travel agent.